Javivy/Javivy/README.md

 - 📫 How to reach me **javiervargasortega8683@gmail.com**

+- 💻 I'm currently available for jobs, I'll be happy to hear about your job offer ❤️

 - ⚡ Fun fact **I like playing games and coding for fun**

 <h3 align="left">Connect with me:</h3>